Itsdarkhere/Sepos-Website/README.md

 ## The Project still needs a few small fixes, such as:

-Work on dimensions a little

-I might add some very small animations, or tweak existing ones
+I might add some very small animations, or tweak existing ones, timing for one is a bit of rn with the preloader blocking.

 Contacts still needs the real photos, might change the layout a little once I get them

+Body-scroll-lock does not work on ios, need to change library or get a better understanding of the existing one.